 Dosage Modifications in Patients with Hepatic Impairment

 For patients with moderate to severe hepatic impairment, the recommended starting dosage is at the lower end of the recommended dosing range (4.5 mL/m2/day) and the dosage should be kept at the lowest necessary to control the patient's plasma ammonia [see Use in Specific Populations (8.7)].

 Preparation for Nasogastric Tube or Gastrostomy Tube Administration

-- Utilize an oral syringe to withdraw the prescribed dosage of RAVICTI from the bottle.
+- Utilize a new dry oral syringe to withdraw each prescribed dosage of RAVICTI from the bottle.

-- Place the tip of the syringe into to the tip of the gastrostomy/nasogastric tube.
+- Place the tip of the syringe into the nasogastric/gastrostomy tube.

 - Utilizing the plunger of the syringe, administer RAVICTI into the tube.

-- Flush once with 30 mL of water and allow the flush to drain.
+- Use a separate syringe to flush the nasogastric/gastrostomy tube.
+Flush once with 10 mL of water or formula and allow the flush to drain.

-- Flush a second time with an additional 30 mL of water to clear the tube.
+- If needed, flush a second time with an additional 10 mL of water or formula to clear the tube.